saraozn/tp/docs/UserGuide.md

 Clearing the data in your application will result in all data being lost!
 Be careful when you perform this operation and be sure that you want to reset all data in the app.

-When command succeeds:
-* All data in the application will be cleared.

-When command fails:
-* `Invalid command` for misspelling of command

 ### Exiting the program : `exit`
 [Back to Table of Contents](#table-of-contents)